limagbz/data-mesh-yelp/operational/README.md

 # Operational

-The purpose of [Yelp Dataset](https://www.yelp.com/dataset) is to be used for research purposes, in order to be easy to manipulate some information are already aggregated (e.g. number of stars an user gave in total) or transformed in some way.
-Since this lab is used to simulate all the steps from an operational view to analytical as close as possible from a real-world example, the idea of this folder is to prepare the data as it is believed that it exists in the real world (giving the available data).
+The purpose of [Yelp Dataset](https://www.yelp.com/dataset) is to be used for research purposes, because of that some information are already aggregated (e.g. number of stars) or transformed in some way.
+To be able to simulate all the steps from an operational data to an analytical data product, the objective of this folder is to prepare this data in order to be as close as possible from what is believed to exist in a real world scenario (giving the available data).

 Some important takeways/assumptions: